 - The session cookie must be set with both the HTTP only and the secure flags.

 - Set the cookie domain and path scope to the most restrictive settings for the application.

 - Session cookies must have a reasonable session expiration time.

 - Avoid non-expiring session cookies.

-Cookie Poisoning is modifying a cookie (personal information in a web User's computer) by an attacker to gain unauthorized information about the User for purposes such as identity theft.
-The attacker may use the information to open new accounts or gain access to the User's existing accounts.
+Cookie Poisoning is the modification of a cookie (personal information on a web User's computer) by an attacker to gain unauthorized information about the User for purposes such as identity theft.
+The attacker may use the information to open new accounts or to gain access to the User's existing accounts.

-Credential Stuffing is the automated injection of breached username/password pairs to access User accounts fraudulently.
-This is a subset of the brute force attack category: large numbers of spilled credentials are automatically entered into websites until they are potentially matched to an existing account.
-The attacker can then hijack for their purposes.
+Credential Stuffing is the automated injection of breached username/password pairs to gain access to User accounts fraudulently.
+This is a subset of the brute force attack category: large numbers of spilled credentials are automatically entered into websites until they are potentially matched to an existing account, which the attacker can then hijack for their purposes.

-Cross-Site Scripting (XSS) attacks are injections in which malicious scripts are injected into otherwise benign and trusted websites.
-XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end-user.
+Cross-Site Scripting (XSS) attacks are a type of injection in which malicious scripts are injected into otherwise benign and trusted websites.
+XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser-side script, to a different end-user.
 Flaws that allow these attacks to succeed are quite widespread and occur anywhere a web application uses input from a User within the output it generates without validating or encoding it.

 Denial-of-service attack (DoS attack) is a cyber-attack where the perpetrator seeks to make a machine or network resource unavailable to its intended Users by temporarily or indefinitely disrupting the services of a host connected to the internet.

 IT Resources include computing, networking, communications, application, and telecommunications systems, infrastructure, hardware, software, data, databases, personnel, procedures, physical facilities, cloud-based vendors, Software as a Service (SaaS) vendors, and any related materials and services.